nickyiliwang0000/h/NB-6.16-advanced-js-destructuring-mutability-and-purity.md

 console.log(toppingThree); // mushroom
 ```
+Check out [this article](https://codeburst.io/es6-destructuring-the-complete-guide-7f842d08b98f) for more info on destructuring!

 ## Immutability and purity
 These are two programming concepts we've been working with without knowing it!
 They'll become even more important in React.